 To the extent possible, inspectors should walk down components to ensure they were installed in environments/conditions for which they were dedicated and observe that the correct critical characteristics/acceptance were criteria identified by the licensee for each component’s application.

 Inspectors should select approximately 9-15 samples from the list of CGIs or procured safety-related components at the site for detailed review and assessment.
-The samples may be
+The samples may be from the following list:

 CGIs dedicated by the licensee,